Evanston Patent Attorneys & Lawyers

 Also known as intrinsic ambiguity, ambiguitas patens, or Section 93 of the Indian Evidence Act, patent ambiguity makes the intention behind a legal document unclear.
 Relying on the plain meaning of the words doesn't allow for clear interpretation.
-Instead, the document's obscure or senseless language makes its overall meaning ambiguous.
+Instead, the document's obscure or senseless language makes its overall meaning am

 - 14 min read

 What Is a Patent Disclosure?

 A patent disclosure is a public claim of data about an invention.
 In general, it is any part of the patenting process in which data regarding an invention is disclosed.
 A good disclosure tells someone else how to create the product.